alex-mcconnell/hangboard-timer/README.md

 # Hangboard Timer App

 Simple React app that helps time hangboard sets and workouts.
-This is the second of ten simple ~~Vue~~ React apps I am building over the course of the next year to learn ~~Vue.js~~ React
+This is the second of ten simple ~~Vue~~ React apps I am building over the course of the next year to learn ~~Vue.js~~ React.
+View the working application at https://alex-mcconnell.github.io/hangboard-timer.

 ## To Do